Engelandvaarders and Refugees:

 account of Marien de Jonge's life could not have been written

-without the assistance of his oldest son, Jan Maurits de Jonge.
+without the assistance of his oldest son, Jan Maurits de Jonge who died in February 2017.
 I would

 also like to acknowledge the help of Wout Smit who traced Marien de